-- ▶ Overloading the vehicle and wrong tyre pressure can cause tyres to burst.
-You can lose control of the vehicle (see section 14.6). - ▶ The maximum permissible gross weight and the weight including special equipment fitted at the factory (actual weight) is shown in the vehicle documents, but not the weight of the loaded vehicle (see section 4.3.1).
-For your own safety, we recommend that you have your loaded vehicle (with all passengers, luggage and personal objects) weighed on a public weighbridge before you set out on your journey. - Adapt the speed to the payload.
+The vehicle documents state the technically permissible maximum laden mass or the mass including optional equipment ex works (actual vehicle mass), but not the weight of the laden vehicle (see section 4.3.1).
+For your own safety, we recommend that you have your loaded vehicle (with all passengers, luggage and personal objects) weighed on a public weighbridge before you set out on your journey.

+Adapt the speed to the payload.
 The stopping distance is increased if the payload is high.

-- Do not exceed the maximum permissible gross weight (permissible total weight) stated in the vehicle documents and the maximum axle loads as a result of the payload. - ▷ Built-in accessories and special equipment reduce the payload.

-On loading, make sure that the payload's centre of gravity is as low as possible (directly above the floor of the vehicle).
+- Do not exceed the technically permissible maximum laden mass and the technically permissible maximum laden mass on the axle as stated in the vehicle documents by the payload. - Built-in accessories and optional equipment reduce the vehicle load capacity. - On loading, make sure that the payload's centre of gravity is as low as possible (directly above the floor of the vehicle).
 Otherwise this may affect the driving characteristics of the vehicle.